 Dissolved organic carbon analysis

 Using STATISTICA (Version 12, Tulsa, USA), a normality assessment was conducted on the dataset using the histogram and normal probability plot programme function.
 Variables departing from normality were transformed using a Box-Cox transformation (Marques de Sá 2007).
-A repeated-measures ANOVA was performed to identify statistically significant difference (p < 0.05) between and within the conditions tested.
+A repeated-measures analysis of variance (ANOVA) was performed to identify statistically significant difference (p < 0.05) between and within the conditions tested.
 In individual tests, the dependent variable was set as either ‘damaged cell concentration’, ‘E. coli’ or ‘DOC’.
 Treatment conditions such as ‘undisrupted’ and ‘disrupted’ were set as the categorical factors.
 The validity of the ANOVA assumptions, including normality of residuals (Gujarati 2011), were tested through residual analysis.
 A post-hoc analysis (Fisher's LSD) was carried out to assess the distinct differences between experimental conditions (Marques de Sá 2007).

 A significant difference was found between levels of damaged bacteria in undisrupted (control) and disrupted treatments (Figure 2).
 For thermal treatments at 62 °C for 80 min, results show a significant increase of 24.7% in the proportion of damaged cells.
 A gradual increase in damaged cells is observed up to 80 min of exposure.
 Autoclave treatments showed a significant increase of 36% in damaged cell concentration when compared with undisrupted samples.
 In comparison with samples exposed to 62 °C for 120 min, levels of damaged cells were 11.3% higher in autoclaved treatments.